pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 # Binocular vs. Monocular Gaze Mode

-Starting from version 2.8.33, the Neon Companion App allows you to select between using both eyes (binocular) or a single eye (monocular) images for outputing gaze positions.
-This flexibiliy enables you to isolate gaze from a specific eye, e.g. when recording from participants/wearers with phorias, or other experimental paradgims that require monocular gaze.
+Starting from version 2.8.34-prod, the Neon Companion App allows you to select between using both eyes (binocular) or a single eye (monocular) images for outputing gaze positions.
+This option enables you to isolate gaze from a specific eye, e.g. when recording participants with strabismus, or other experimental paradgims that require monocular gaze.

 ## Modes

 - `Binocular` _(default)_: Utilizes images from both the right and left eyes to infer gaze position.
 This mode offers higher accuracy and robustness by leveraging information from both eyes.
 - `Mono Right`: Uses only the right eye's image to infer gaze position.
 This mode may be useful in scenarios where one eye can only be used.
 - `Mono Left`: Uses only the left eye's image to infer gaze position.
-Similar to Mono Right but using the left eye.
+Similar to `Mono Right` but using the left eye.

 ::: warning
 **Monocular gaze is less accurate and robust** since it relies on a single eye image.
 Use this mode only if binocular tracking is not feasible or if there's a specific need for single-eye tracking.